enugentdt/gmatrix/README.md

 # gmatrix
 Remember cmatrix?
-This is even faster, and written in Gp
+This is even faster, and written in Go

 ## Installation